ossuminc/riddl/src/main/paradox/language/types.md

 # Types

 ## Introduction
-The IDDD Language allows users to define data types.
-Definitions of types are more limited in IDDDL than in programming languages on purpose.
+The RIDDL language allows users to define data types.
+Definitions of types are more limited in RIDDL than in programming languages on purpose.
 The type system must be easily understandable by non-programmers as the domain engineer or domain expert is likely the most frequent user.

 ## Literal Types
-IDDDL supports several literal types that just "exist" because they are fundamental and well understood in any targeted computing environment.
+RIDDL supports several literal types that just "exist" because they are fundamental and well understood in any targeted computing environment.
 The literal types are: